eigerco/ethereum-canister/README.md

 ## About [Eiger](https://www.eiger.co)

 We are engineers.
 We contribute to various ecosystems by building low level implementations and core components.
-We built this integration because we belive in Ethereum and Internet Computer and wanted to build verifyable cross-chain communication between the too.
+We built this integration because we belive in Ethereum, Internet Computer and wanted to build verifyable cross-chain communication between the two.

 Contact us at hello@eiger.co
 Follow us on [X/Twitter](https://x.com/eiger_co)